top of page

 ADULT AUTISM ASSESSMENTS

-We see adults who are looking for comprehensive and evidence based autism and neurodiversity assessments.
+We see adults who are looking for comprehensive and evidence-based autism and neurodiversity assessments.
 As a multi-disciplinary team, we complete gold standard comprehensive assessments in line with NICE Guidelines and best current practice.
 All our clinicians who are involved in these assessments are specialists in neurodiversity and the overlaps with other conditions.

 IN SUMMARY AN ASD ASSESSMENT WILL INCLUDE: